AI-Newton: A Concept-Driven Physical Law Discovery System without Prior Physical Knowledge

 the more complex dynamical equation of the ball can be concretely derived as:

-where $(c_x, c_y, c_z)$ is the normal vector defining the inclined plane and indices have been omitted without ambiguity.
+where $(c_x, c_y, c_z)$ is the normal vector defining the inclined plane.
 For multi-object systems, concrete dynamical equations can be much more complex than the general laws, making them hard to be obtained using previous symbolic approaches.
+These cases highlight the efficacy of our concept-driven hierarchical approach.